Why should the real world have all the fun?

 Summer might be almost over, but there's still time for you to experience the action-packed story as your Pathfinder heroes brave the frozen streets of a dying city in a thrilling attempt to rescue one man!
 Your adventurers face adversity every step of the way as defenders and the Hungering Legion both attempt to thwart their efforts.
 Can they overcome the challenges and reach their objective in the center of a dying city?
 Once there, will they survive the escape?

-Configured for the FREE virtual tabletop Maptool, complete with gorgeous full-color maps, monster and NPC macros, incorporated art and rules hyperlinks, The Breaking of Forstor Nagar is sure to be a raucous and harrowing adventure your 8th level characters will not soon forget!
+Configured for the FREE virtual tabletop Maptool, or available at Roll20.net complete with gorgeous full-color maps, monster and NPC macros, incorporated art and rules hyperlinks, The Breaking of Forstor Nagar is sure to be a raucous and harrowing adventure your 8th level characters will not soon forget!

 Don't wait-the Forstor Nagar might be doomed, but your next session is certain to rock with the Rite adventure; pick up The Breaking of Forstor Nagar today!